 In AAFA's Asthma Capitals Report, we looked at eight risk factors that can affect asthma rates: poverty, lack of health insurance, poor air quality, pollen counts, long-term control medicine use, quick-relief medicine use, smoking laws and access to specialists.

 Pollen is a common allergen that can cause allergic asthma.
 An allergist can confirm if you have allergies.
 They can do this with a skin or blood test.

 If pollen is an asthma trigger for you, you can reduce your exposure to pollen.
 These include:

-AAFA can help you find products and services more suitable for you.
 The asthma & allergy friendly® Certification Program sets high standards, and then scientifically tests products to see if they meet those standards.
 Only products and services that pass every test will receive this mark: